peteraritchie/ConsoleApplicationBuilder/src/CommandLineExtensions/README.md

 ## Mission

-To leverage ConnsoleApplicationBuilder to create a simple way to define and process command-line parameters with a fluent interface.
+To leverage ConsoleApplicationBuilder to create a simple way to define and process command-line parameters with a fluent interface.

 ## Designed with ConsoleApplicationBuilder in mind.